gjhenrique/rpi_stuff/README.md

 ### Torrent
 Collection of tools to automate Torrent related software.

-For now, only NordVPN with [openpyn](https://github.com/jotyGill/openpyn-nordvpn), but it's the most affordable VPN there is.
+Only NordVPN with [openpyn](https://github.com/jotyGill/openpyn-nordvpn) is supported because it's the most affordable VPN.

-Because NordVPN is shady and might handicap the Internet throughput, the Torrent traffic is isolated into its own network namespace.
+NordVPN is shady and might handicap the Internet throughput, so the Torrent traffic is isolated into its own network namespace.
 Any traffic outside of the VPN is denied based on some iptables rules.

 The usual traffic from other programs is sent via the unencrypted interface.
 Run Mullvad or ProtonVPN in the default network namespace instead if privacy is a goal.